 White Mute Swan Yearling Pair

-IMPORTANT ORDERING INFORMATION: Swans are shipped on Wednesdays, USPS Priority Mail Express, and will typically arrive in 1-2 days at your local post office.
+IMPORTANT ORDERING INFORMATION: Swans are shipped on Wednesdays, via airline cargo, and will arrive the same day.
+They will need to be picked up from the airport upon arrival.
 Shipping and transportation crate is included in the price of your birds.
+Swans are not available for local pickup.
 All swans purchased from Meyer Hatchery are pinioned, which means they are unable to fly.
 We are unable to ship White Mute Swans to the following states due to state fish and game regulations: California, New York, Maryland, and Oregon.

 The White Mute Swan is the most widely kept swan species by feathered fanciers.
 This graceful creature was introduced into the United States from Eurasia sometime in the mid-nineteenth century.
 Although much quieter than its relatives, the mute swan is not truly mute.
 They make grunting, hoarse whistling and snorting noise to communicate with their cygnets (baby swans) and will hiss at encroaching predators.
 Swans, in general, have maintained their "wild" personality, but can be groomed into a unique pet.